Trump backs opponent of Republican House member who voted to impeach him | ExBulletin

 The former president also backed Republican Senator Lisa Murkowski of Alaska, who was among seven Republicans in that chamber who voted with the Democrats in an unsuccessful attempt to condemn Trump.

-Herrera Beutler’s campaign manager Parker Truax brushed off Trump’s comments, noting that the lawmaker had outperformed Trump in her district in the 2016 and 2020 elections.
-In January, Herrera Beutler said that “the President of the United States – United had incited a riot “and that the evidence against him was” beyond dispute “.
+Herrera Beutlers’ campaign manager Parker Truax brushed off Trump’s comments, noting that the lawmaker had outperformed Trump in her district in the 2016 and 2020 elections.
+In January, Herrera Beutler said the President of the United States had incited a riot and that the evidence against him was indisputable.

 She has represented Washington’s 3rd Congressional District since 2011 and was re-elected in 2020 with 56% of the vote.